MicrosoftDocs/azure-devops-docs/docs/build-release/concepts/library/variable-groups.md

 environment and are not accessible in the other environments of the same release.

 > [!NOTE]
-> Linking a variable group to a specific environment is only available on VSTS and as of TFS 2018 Update 2.
+> Linking a variable group to a specific environment is available only on VSTS and on TFS 2018 Update 2 and later.

 You access the value of the variables in a linked variable group in exactly the same way as [variables you define within the definition itself](../definitions/release/variables.md#custom-variables).